ssloy/ssloy.github.io/docs/strange/earnshaw.md

 Do you know what a Mendocino motor is?
 It is a sun-powered, magnetically-levitated demonstration motor - beautiful, simple, and educational.
-Such a motor can be made with few tools, making it a really good fun project for any hobbyist.
+Such a motor can be made with very basic tools, making it a really fun project for any hobbyist.

 The rotor is mounted on extremely low-friction bearings: the original had a glass cylinder suspended on two needles, while modern versions have a magnetic suspension system.
 The motor is brushless, with solar panels on the rotor that supply voltage to the coils wound on the rotor.